rbtzh/esp32-retro-ethernet-sniffer/README.md

 ![Project Preview](./image/_DSC7089.jpg)

-A wifi sniffer.
-Find out who is talking in your Wifi(ethernet), display their MAC addresses in a binary form on a LED Matrix. **Retro style!**
+A WiFi sniffer that identifies devices communicating on your network (Ethernet) and displays their MAC addresses in binary form on an LED Matrix, giving it a retro style.

 ## Hardware

-### What you should prepare
+### Prerequisites

-- Raspberry Pi (for me it's a 3B, so anything later than 3B should probably work)
+- Raspberry Pi (3B or later)

 - LED matrix driven by MAX7219.
-You should buy at least 4 8*8 matrix modules.
-I bought a module contains 4 matrices on a single board for CNY 17.6
+It is recommended to use at least 4 8x8 matrix modules.
+A module containing 4 matrices on a single board is recommended and costs around CNY 17.6.

-- level shifter(optional.
-Developers of luma.led_matrix recommend adding this between your raspberry pi GPIO and LED module for a good reason.
-I did't use this but it works without problem.)
+- Level shifter (optional).
+Although not required, it is recommended by the developers of luma.led_matrix to add a level shifter between your Raspberry Pi GPIO and LED module for better performance.

-- wire, power supply, etc.
+- Wires, power supply, etc.

 ### Wiring